Tesla Inc. (TSLA) Shares Decline Despite Market Challenges - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSLA starting from Zhu Xiaotong, who sale 2,500 shares at the price of $266.34 back on Aug 01.
-After this action, Zhu Xiaotong now owns 60,438 shares of Tesla Inc., valued at $665,850 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSLA starting from Taneja Vaibhav, who sale 4,000 shares at the price of $261.00 back on Aug 04.
+After this action, Taneja Vaibhav now owns 104,504 shares of Tesla Inc., valued at $1,044,000 using the latest closing price.

-Baglino Andrew D, the SVP Powertrain and Energy Eng. of Tesla Inc., sale 10,500 shares at $268.23 during a trade that took place back on Jul 27, which means that Baglino Andrew D is holding 66,834 shares at $2,816,415 based on the most recent closing price.
+Kirkhorn Zachary, the Chief Financial Officer of Tesla Inc., sale 3,750 shares at $261.00 during a trade that took place back on Aug 04, which means that Kirkhorn Zachary is holding 193,790 shares at $978,750 based on the most recent closing price.

 Stock Fundamentals for TSLA